-What if you have signed a printed document rejecting the need for such an evaluation?
+What if you have signed a document rejecting the need for such an evaluation?
 Such a document has no legal value.
 To reject an evaluation, you must write a document yourself and sign it.

 Getting an evaluation should be free, unless the repair person mentioned the exact fee beforehand.

 The evaluation provided must include the following information:

 - Your name and that of the repair person;

 - A description of the small appliance to be repaired;

 - Details about the repair that must be done and its costs;